Most of us notice occasional forgetfulness, sluggish thinking, fatigue, but how much is “normal?”

 Your brain only weighs about three pounds, yet it is your most important organ.
 Its three main parts, the cerebrum, cerebellum and brain stem, are nourished with blood and oxygen with each heartbeat.

-Your brain contains more than 100 billion cells, and among these cells are neurons.
-These neurons specialize in transmitting information by sending out signals to thousands of other cells at the rate of 200 miles per hour.
+Your brain contains more than 100 billion cells, including neurons.
+These neurons specialize in transmitting information by sending signals to thousands of other cells at the rate of 200 miles per hour.
 Some help us think, learn and remember, while others are involved in our senses – hearing, speaking, smelling – or in our ability to move our bodies.

 Neurons connect to one another at synapses where a tiny burst of chemicals called neurotransmitters is released.
 It’s at the neuron / neurotransmitter level that serious memory issues start to occur and you can see why.
 With so much going on…a lot can go wrong.
 These are the top reasons your memory is suffering and what you can do about it.